 The U.S. Census provides quality data on racial composition at several levels of geographic specificity from State to census block group.
 Most useful for the Puerto Rican case are county (municipality) and census tract levels of geography.
-These enumeration units are either politically defined (in the case of municipalities) or statistically defined (in the case of census tracts) based on population thresholds determined by the census.40 Identifying the racial composition of census tracts enables a more holistic understanding of where these different population groups reside across Puerto Rico.
-However, it must be noted that data on race (White, Black, Other) may be misleading in the Puerto Rican context due to historical trends in identifying as "white" even though much of the population across the Island has roots in Africa.41 Maps of Other Race (Non-White/Black) populations, Black populations, and White populations show specific regionalization patterns.
-Those identifying as "Other" Race (Non-White/Black) make up a higher percentage of the population in southwestern municipalities such as Lajas and Mayagüez.
+These enumeration units are either politically defined (in the case of municipalities) or statistically defined (in the case of census tracts) based on population thresholds determined by the census.
+Identifying the racial composition of census tracts enables a more holistic understanding of where these different population groups reside across Puerto Rico.
+However, it must be noted that data on race (White, Black, Other) may be misleading in the Puerto Rican context due to historical trends in identifying as "white" even though much of the population across the Island has roots in Africa.
+Maps of Other Race (Non-White/Black) populations, Black populations, and White populations show specific regionalization patterns.